Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Make sure to buy a few breadsticks to throw in your bowl of pho, they also sell those here.

-They also serve another flavourful bowl type of pho which comes with a red broth and a pouched egg on top with a runny yolk, I recommend trying it as well; I didn’t catch the name, but show them my photo to order!
+They also serve another flavourful bowl type of pho which comes with a red broth and a poached egg on top with a runny yolk, I recommend trying it as well; I didn’t catch the name, but show them my photo to order!

 Quán Phở Gà Ta Hương